AEW Continental Classic: Overview

+The AEW Continental Classic Cup displayed during the 2026 tournament.

 The AEW Continental Classic is an annual tournament that starts after the promotion's Full Gear PPV event in mid-November and ends at the Worlds End PPV at the end of December.
-The tournament takes place in a round-robin format, with two blocks of six wrestlers – titled the Blue and Gold Leagues – wrestling each other across AEW's television shows, Dynamite, Rampage, and Collision.
+The tournament takes place in a round-robin format, with two blocks of six wrestlers – titled the Blue and Gold Leagues – wrestling each other across AEW's television shows, Dynamite and Collision (and formerly Rampage).
 The incumbent Continental Champion automatically qualifies for the tournament, (Note: In 2023, Eddie Kingston was given automatic entry as the incumbent ROH World Champion and NJPW Strong Openweight Champion.) with the other 11 participants announced shortly prior to the beginning of the tournament.
 Matches are held under "Continental Rules": each match has a 20-minute time limit, no other wrestlers are allowed at ringside, and outside interference is strictly prohibited under threat of penalties.
+The tournament is commonly known as the "C2", in reference to the G1 Climax, a similar annual round-robin tournament hosted by AEW's partner promotion, New Japan Pro-Wrestling.

 Similar to most soccer leagues, match winners obtain three points for a win, and drawn matches give one point to each participant.
 After the round-robin phase, the top two wrestlers in each league qualify for a league final match, with ties broken based on head-to-head record.
-In 2023, the finalists in each league faced each other; from 2024, the format was modified so league winners face the opposing league's runner-up.
-The winner of each league final match then face each other for the AEW Continental Championship at Worlds End.
+(Note: In the 2023 tournament, when the Gold League ended with a intractable three-way tie for qualification, the league's final was a three-way match.
+From 2024 onwards, if a tie for qualification remains intractable, it is broken by a one-game playoff.)
+In 2023, the finalists in each league faced each other at New Year's Smash prior to the Continental Championship match at Worlds End; from 2024, the format was modified so that league winners face the opposing league's runner-up in the opening matches of Worlds End prior to the championship final later in the night.